 Are you fine with plastic, or do you need stainless steel?
 Think about where the machine will be used and how many people will be using it.
 The more users, the higher chances of scratches or of breaking the plastic parts.

-Then, is there a removable brew group?
+Last, is there a removable brew group?
 This can help you better clean the machine.
-You can get rid of all the coffee beans residue and only brew espresso with fresh beans.
+You can easily rinse out the main part of the machine to get rid of all the coffee beans residue and only brew espresso with fresh beans.

 If you drink a lot of milk-based drinks, milk frothing is as important as a decent shot.
 Super-automatic espresso machines have two kinds of milk systems: milk carafe or a steam wand.